 Most newcomers relocating to Indy from other parts of the country will opt to rent rather than buy, at least at first.
 The downtown area has a booming accommodation market where young professionals and new families rent – furnished or unfurnished – small-to-large luxury apartments, duplexes, condos, and lofts.
 Neighbourhoods surrounding downtown offer a variety of reasonable single-family bungalows and houses, as well as bigger properties and mansions, with a vast price range to suit most preferences.

-Over and above rental costs, you must also pay for utilities such as electricity, water, and internet.
+In addition to rental costs, you must also pay for utilities such as electricity, water, and internet.
 These are higher than the national average, so include these in your monthly budget.
 To save on utility costs, consider energy-efficient appliances, sealing windows and doors to prevent drafts, and possibly looking into budget billing plans offered by local utility companies.

 Areas and Suburbs in Indianapolis